stiofanEimeid/graphic-design-services/README.md

 In order to run this project locally, the following tools are needed.

-Using an IDE of your choice, ensure the following are installed, Git, PIP and Python3...
+Using an IDE of your choice, ensure the following are installed, Git, PIP and Python3.

-It is recommended that you create a virtual environment that contains the project's dependencies, and keeps those dependencies separate from those of other projects.
+It is advised that you create and work within a virtual environment in your IDE of choice for this project.

 #### Running the Site in your IDE